platformland/electric-book/book/text/explain.md

 If you designed government today, you wouldn't design it around siloed government departments.

+### Transparency

+Platforms can be designed to be inherently more transparent than today's systems.

+### Avoid lock-in

+Because platforms are modular, it will prevent us being locked-in to a single set of technology.

 ## 2. Show don't tell

 Ultimately though, there's no substitute for showing a working demo.